 Once spring comes…

-Fertilize your Encore Azaleas after fear of frost and watch them bloom and grow.
+Fertilize your Encore Azaleas after the fear of frost and watch them bloom and grow.

 Following spring’s first showcase of flowers, lightly prune to encourage growth and increase blooming for remaining seasons.